-Dr. Victoria Marquesen, Coordinator
+Dr. Victoria Marguesen, Coordinator

 The Liberal Studies major, which leads to a B.S. degree, is intended to provide a strong liberal arts education for future elementary education teachers.
 Core requirements build upon students' experiences in General Education to provide both breadth and depth in the arts and humanities, English, math, sciences, and social sciences.
 Required courses provide support in each area of the Colorado K-6 Model Content Standards.
-Students are required to select an area of concentration or emphasis and, in consultation with an advisor from that area, develop a plan for study for an additional 12 hours in this area.
-The plan should include goals to be achieved by the concentration and the sequence of courses to achieve the goals.
-Areas of concentration may be chosen from Art, English, History, Math.
-Modern Foreign Languages.
-Music, Political Science, Psychology, Science, and Sociology.
+Students are required to select an area of concentration or emphasis for an additional 12 hours of study.
+Areas of concentration may be chosen from Art, English, Health, History, Language and Linguistics, Math, Modern Foreign Languages, Music, Political Science, Psychology, Science, and Sociology.

 This degree is approved for students in Elementary Education.
-Students completing the Liberal Studies major are required to minor in Elementary Education.
+Students completing the Liberal Studies major are required to minor in Education.

-At CSU-Pueblo, teacher education is a campus wide responsibility, and overall program goals reflect components of both the Liberal Studies major and Elementary Education minor.
-It is the purpose of the Liberal Studies major to assure that students will develop breadth and depth of knowledge of the liberal arts, and it is the responsibility of the Elementary Education minor to assure students become proficient at transforming this knowledge into curriculum and instruction for young children.
+At CSU-Pueblo, teacher education is a campus wide responsibility, and overall program goals reflect components of both the Liberal Studies major and Education minor.
+It is the purpose of the Liberal Studies major to assure that students will develop breadth and depth of knowledge of the liberal arts, and it is the responsibility of the Education minor to assure students become proficient at transforming this knowledge into curriculum and instruction for young children.